Zimbra/zimbra-zimlet-sticky-notes/README.md

 );
 ```

-In src/intl you have to provide JSON formatted language strings for all languages you wish to support.
+In src/intl you have to provide JSON formatted language strings for all languages you wish to support and add them to `.eslintrc.js`.
 But at least you must always provide `en_US.json` as the default fallback language.
 Example content:

 ```javascript
 {